Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_slides.md

 - Name and explain common workflows to automate in RSE.
 - Explain the differences between the various continuous methodologies.
 - Explain why automation is crucial in RSE.
+- Write basic automation scripts for GitHub Actions.
-- Develop basic automation scripts with GitHub Actions and GitLab CI/CD.
+- Read basic automation scripts for GitLab CI/CD.
+- Name and roughly explain the necessary steps to host GitLab Runners yourself.

 ---